juju/docs/src/en/charm-review-process.md

 ```

 Use `top` or `ps` to show if the charm's process is running.
 Some
-services status would also be available with `sudo service name status`
+service's status would also be available with `sudo service name status`
 (example: `sudo service apache2 status`).

 !!!
 Note: If the charm itself is not a process, but relies on another
-process/application (eg. nginx or apache2), be sure to check those services are
+process/application (eg. nginx or apache2), be sure to check those processes are
 running.
 A good example of this would be Wordpress needing apache2 or nginx).

-If the charm's configuration options are written to the service's configuration
+If the charm's configuration options are written to the application's
-files, check that file for the values you set earlier.
-Check the hooks to see
+configuration files, check that file for the values you set earlier.
+Check the
-which ones are written to configuration files (if applicable at all).
+hooks to see which ones are written to configuration files (if applicable at
+all).

 ## Gathering / Submitting Your Results